johnphilipp/sitemap-curler/README.txt

 1. By searching the website manually I would have possibly lost out on unlisted content.

-2. Copy and pasting all (> 100) sitemap URLs would have been too annoying.
+2. Copy and pasting all (> 100) sitemap URLs manually would have been too annoying.

-Ta-da: The script does the job.
+Ta-da: This script does the job.
 Like a machine.
 (With a few extras.)